Chapter 003: The Contract

 Then she stopped.

-Thirteen stopped.
+William stopped.

 At the center of the easternmost plot — the oldest field on the farm, its soil deeper and darker than all the others — there was a clump of rice.
 Not many stalks, just several, but the panicles were heavier than anything nearby.
 Each one hung low, bowed as though it carried something denser than grain.